ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 Then, to show that he had a Golden Core, Wèi WúXiàn began to produce a red spiritual light that gathered in the palm of his hand.
 Once completed, it looked like a red ball set on fire and undulated like a flame.

-Jiāng Chéng and Jīn Líng noticed that, for someone who newly formed a Golden Core, Wèi WúXiàn had a strong spiritual power and a solid foundation.
+Jiāng Chéng and Jīn Líng noticed that, for someone who had newly formed a Golden Core, Wèi WúXiàn had a strong spiritual power and a solid foundation.

 However, Jīn Líng said, “Your spiritual power is feeble, not really impressive.”